-National Shelter rejects the approach taken by the Productivity Commission.
-We maintain that a specific supply strategy as an element of a national housing plan, supported by an overarching strategy joining urban and regional development with infrastructure, planning and tax reform are required to address the issues with social housing.
+Overall, National Shelter rejects the approach taken by the Productivity Commission.
+We maintain that a specific housing supply strategy as an element of a National housing plan, supported by an overarching strategy joining urban and regional development with infrastructure, planning and tax reform is required to address social housing issues.

-Its not social housing that's broken it's our housing system and market.
+Its not social housing that's broken - it's our housing system and market.